NotAFile/vxw-client/README.md

 	sudo apt-get install libsdl2-dev libenet-dev git -y
 	```
 	If not, install SDL2, ENet and git the way you would do it on your distribution.

+	You can get the Voxlap renderer with ./setup_voxlap_renderer

 2. Open a terminal in this directory and write